Event Ticketing

 Supports full-colour, branded designs — enabling organisers to match event identity or differentiate ticket types

-Durable alternative to paper tickets and disposable wristbands — reducing single-use materials and reprinting
+Durable replacement for paper tickets and disposable wristbands — built to outlast single-use credentials, reducing reissuance

-• NFCKEY is used by event attendees or visitors as a wearable event access or interaction credential
+• NFCKEY is carried and used by event attendees and visitors as a wearable NFC access or interaction credential

-• Attendees present NFCKEY to scanners, validators, or interaction points during entry or engagement, depending on the event model
+• Attendees tap NFCKEY at scanners, validators, or interaction points during entry or engagement

 Who Manages NFCKEY:

-• For controlled ticketing systems, NFCKEY is issued, enrolled, and managed by the event organiser, venue operator, or ticketing platform provider
+• For controlled ticketing events, NFCKEY is issued and managed by the event organiser, venue operator, or ticketing platform operator

-• Attendees do not configure, program, or manage event credentials themselves
+• Attendees do not configure credentials, ticket rules, or validation parameters themselves

-• For open or lightweight event use cases, NFCKEY may be pre-encoded or configured as an NFC interaction token by the organiser, without backend-controlled validation
+• For open or exhibition-style events, NFCKEY may be pre-encoded by the organiser without requiring backend ticket validation